There are specific goal setting tips, techniques and strategies in setting and achieving worthy goals to create your life adventure.

 For the top 10 reasons on why is goal setting important, click here.

 Surveys reveal that people who write down their goals are 50% more likely to achieve success on many levels than people who don’t.
 It is believed that less than 5 out of every 100 adults write down their life goals on paper.

 The following are some interesting facts, statistics, and personal observations:

-When most people write goals, they focus on what I call the exciting goals, which are usually focused around travel, adventure, and lifestyle.
+When most people write life goals, they focus on what I call the exciting goals, focused around travel, adventure, and lifestyle.
 These goals are very important and are the goals that will be motivating to achieve.
 Examples of these goals include:

 That’s not to say that your life needs to be balanced at all times.
 In fact, truly successful people live a life that is out of balance for periods of time, where they are focused on their important goals.

 In my own life, there have been many times where I’ve been highly unbalanced for months at a time due to working excessive overtime in my career, or during a major house renovation.
 The problem becomes when you are out of balance for several years, or even an entire decade.
 That’s when relationships suffer, and your own health can deteriorate.